2022 Kenyan general election: Electoral candidates debates

 On 2 March 2022, the Media Council of Kenya, in conjunction with the Media Owners Association and Kenya Editors' Guild, announced plans to conduct presidential debates in July 2022.
 Clifford Machoka was appointed to organise the presidential and deputy presidential debates.
 The debates were scheduled to run on 11, 19, and 26 July 2022 at Catholic University of Eastern Africa; and they were to be broadcast live across most television and radio stations, and their online platforms.
 A Nairobi City County gubernatorial debate was also scheduled amongst the presidential and deputy presidential debates due to it being Kenya's capital.
 Each of the debates ran in two sessions; the first session involved candidates who stood below 5% in the last three opinion polls, while the second session was between candidates reaching above 5% in the same polls.

 On 11 July 2022, the first tier of the Nairobi gubernatorial debate took place and four of the seven candidates expected took the stage, namely: Nancy Mwadime of the Usawa kwa Wote Party, Herman Grewal of Safina, Kenneth Nyamwamu of the United Progressive Alliance and independent candidate Esther Thairu.
-The second tier of the debate, which aired on primetime, put former Nairobi deputy governor Polycarp Igathe against incumbent senator Sakaja Johnson, though the latter arrived 20 minutes late into the debate.
+The second tier of the debate, which aired on primetime, put former Nairobi deputy governor Polycarp Igathe against incumbent senator Johnson Sakaja, though the latter arrived 20 minutes late into the debate.
 The deputy presidential debate that involved four candidates also aired in two sessions: Wamae faced off against Mucheru.
 Karua and Gachagua duelled in the second tier.
 An estimated 34 million Kenyans tuned in for the deputy presidential debate; an estimated 18.7 million of those who followed the debate were registered voters.
 70% watched the second tier while 5% viewed the first.
 The hallmark of the three debates, the presidential debate, was the final one, and it was to have Mwaure go against Wajackoyah first, while Odinga and Ruto face off in the second tier.
 However, Odinga and Wajackoyah dropped out of the presidential debate.
 Odinga argued that he could not debate with Ruto, whom he accused of having questionable integrity.
 Wajackoyah's demand to debate with the two main presidential candidates was not met; though he made his way to the debating venue before storming off.
 Mwaure and Ruto were featured alone in their respective sessions.
 In addition to joint presidential debates, individual television stations aired gubernatorial debates from other counties, and a constituency debate.